Jonathan Lekkerimäki: International play

 Lekkerimäki represented Sweden at the 2022 IIHF World U18 Championships where he led the tournament in scoring with five goals and ten assists in six games and won a gold medal.

 Lekkerimäki represented Sweden at the 2024 World Junior Ice Hockey Championships where he led the team in scoring and recorded seven goals and three assists in seven games and won a silver medal.
 He scored the game-winning-goal against Team Czechia to send Team Sweden to the gold medal game.
 He was subsequently named tournament MVP.

 Personal life

-Lekkerimäki is of Finnish descent through his Finnish grandmother, who had moved to Sweden from Kuusamo, Finland, in the 1960s.
+Lekkerimäki is of Finnish descent through his Finnish grandmother, who had moved to Sweden from Kuusamo, Finland, in the 1960s; accordingly, his surname is of Finnish origin.